Friday, December 8, 2023

 Google News

 Japanese Cybersecurity firm said that it was expecting its revenue from India to jump significantly.
 The company attributes the growth to India's push towards digitalisation.
 Trend Micro said that in 2018, it witnessed robust growth across its enterprise business in India.
 Currently, the company has a dominant market share in the local banking sector, with many of the customers adopting its hybrid cloud security solutions for server and datacenter protection.
-The company claims to have top ITeS, energy and telcos as its clients in India.
+The company claims to have top ITeS, and telcos as its clients in India.

 “India is an up-and-coming market for us, and presents a huge and strategic opportunity for our business.
 The key investment for us right now is in training our people; that's why we have launched the new certification-granting program in IT security (CPITS) in India,” said Mahendra Negi.
 “There is a big technology shift underway.
 Cloud infrastructure continues to evolve apace and security in the hybrid cloud environment is getting a lot of attention from our customers.
 We also see strong demand for endpoint detection and response (EDR) and managed detection and response (MDR) in India.
 We have invested heavily in all these areas,” he further added.